Start a Club

 What will this club do?

 March For Our Lives Arizona will be coordinating a variety of events, activities, and guest speakers.
 Activism For Our Lives Clubs can take charge on whatever your community feels fit - whether raising money for the homeless or meeting potential candidates.
+Any club can charter with us, from NHS to GSA - chartering gives you access to our resources, community, and events.
 Here's a run down of what's in store:

-August - Voter Registration Contest.
+August - Voter Registration Competition!
 Clubs across the state will be trained in VR and compete to register the most new voters, and educating your peers on the issue.

 October - Statewide Convention.
 Clubs across the state will be bussed to the Phoenix Convention Center to learn from nationally known policy experts, hone their activism, have fun, and get motivated.